rmlane/bscContentHelpers/README.md

 ```

 The repository is currently private, so you will need an authorization
 key.
-The package must be installed to access the document templates and
+The package must be installed to access the document templates,
-supporting files.
+functions, and supporting files.

 ## Example